Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

 ### Deployed Vesrion

 The project is hosted on GitHub in a repository called [milestone2](https://github.com/ahmedaboujeeb/milestone2), and was developed using VS Code where the code was uploaded to GitHub on the master branch using clear commit messages.
+Here are the command messages used:

+ - Git add
+ - Git commit -m ""
+ - Git push

 The live website is hosted on GitGub Pages, the deployement process is as follows:

   - Login to GitHub.
   - Go to repository ahmedaboujeeb/milestone2.